-Lazy susans consist of two kidney-shaped shelves spinning on a central vertical support; lazy susans are the most common and economical of all the corner cabinet solutions.
+Lazy susans consist of two kidney-shaped shelves spinning on central vertical support; lazy susans are the most common and economical of all the corner cabinet solutions.
 They are readily available in numerous styles, ranging from wood shelves and wire mesh shelves to polymer shelves, the most common being the polymer one.

 Pros: Lazy susans are a customer favorite due to how relatively inexpensive they are and how easy they are to install and can be customized to fit various sized cabinets and applications.